 We offer the following to eligible students:

 Need-based: Offered at the time of admission and based on a mix of need, merit, field of interest diversity, and student body heterogeneity criteria; admitted applicants must contact the director of admissions.

-Merit awards: In recognition of strong academic performance, we additionally offer 5-20 percent tuition waivers to nearly half of all MAE students after the completion of their first semester.
+Merit awards: In recognition of strong academic performance, we additionally offer 5-20 percent tuition waivers to nearly half of all MAE students after the completion of their first and second semesters.
 Criteria include both GPA (taking into consideration course difficulty) and faculty nomination.
-This is not currently offered to MSEC students.
+This is not currently offered to MQFE, MSEC, or MAPE students.

 Student Job Opportunities

 Research Assistantships: These assistantships are intended to enhance research experiences and collaboration between master's students and Department of Economics faculty; standard appointments are made on a per-semester basis (including summers) as result of mutual agreement between individual faculty and students.

 In addition, many master's students are hired as graduate (teaching or research) assistants in other units, including the Fuqua School of Business, Law School, Sanford School of Public Policy, Nicholas School of the Environment, and the Global Health Institute.